 Introverts, what would you add to this list?

-Check out my book, The Secret Lives of Introverts: Inside Our Hidden World, which will be out August 2017.
+Check out my book, The Secret Lives of Introverts: Inside Our Hidden World, which you can pre-order now on Amazon.

 Did you enjoy this article?
 Sign up for our newsletters to get more stories like this.